Raghav-rv28/env-watcher/README.md

 ## NOTES FOR AUTHOR

 TODO:

-1. Add options to ignore certain directories
-2. create installation scripts only for cryptor service.
+1. create installation scripts only for cryptor service.
 (Linux and Windows)
-3. add more configure options for the files being watched.
+2. add more configure options for the files being watched.